 Wondering when EVs will get cheaper?
 We’ll dive into that too.

-In October of 2022, the average transaction price for a new car (of any powertrain) was $48,281 according to Kelley Blue Book.
-At the same time, the average electric car price was $64,249 (for new cars).
-The average price paid for a new EV declined by 2%, compared to September, but was up by 7% compared to October 2021.
+As of the most recent data from August 2023, the average transaction price for a new car (of any powertrain) was $48,451 according to Kelley Blue Book.
+That’s a 0.6% increase since the month prior.
+In August 2023, the average electric car price was $53,376 (for new cars).

-The average starting price for the top 10 best-selling electric cars in America is $60,500, but all except the Tesla models are subject to dealer markups.
+The average starting price for the top 10 best-selling electric cars in America is $48,899, which is 10% lower than six months prior.

 EV Price Trends

 In January 2020, the average electric car price was $54,668, or 42% higher than the overall market average.
-In 2022, the average cost of a new EV is $65,291, or about 37% higher than the overall new car market.
-Would you call that an improvement?
-Certainly not.
-All new cars are getting more expensive, whether electric or not.
+In 2023, the average cost of a new EV is $53,376 or about 10% higher than the overall new car market.
+That’s a lot better than where the EV marker was in early 2022, when EV prices averaged north of $65,000.
 Here’s how the average cost of an electric car has changed monthly since January 2020.

 EV prices are dictated by battery prices.
 Batteries are getting more expensive.